kubeshark/docs/src/pages/en/scope.md

 ---
 title: Scope of Traffic Capture
-description: How to scope the traffic capture
+description: Kubeshark enables you to describe the scope of traffic capture with support for namespaces and PODs
 layout: ../../layouts/MainLayout.astro
 mascot:
 ---

-While capturing all traffic is possible, it is a storage and CPU intensive operations.
-Kubeshark enables you to describe the scope of traffic capture with support for namespaces and PODs.
+While capturing all traffic is possible, it is a storage and CPU intensive operation. **Kubeshark** enables you to describe the scope of traffic capture with support for namespaces and PODs.

 ### Pods selection